What Does Renters Insurance Cover?

 Additionally, it may be helpful to check with the local laws in your state since some states require landlords to offer or provide renters insurance.

-Finally, if you decide to purchase renters insurance, read the policy carefully to ensure that it includes the coverage you need.
+Finally, if you decide to purchase renters insurance, read the policy carefully to ensure it includes the necessary coverage.

 By understanding your rights and responsibilities, you can ensure that you are adequately protected in any rental situation.